 To accept loss, set backs, physical limitations, etc… means giving up the hope that things could possibly change.
 Acceptance is the end and with any ending there is grief.

-Final note, even “happy” events can trigger grief/acceptance.
-Marriage, childbirth, buying a home, etc. “should” feel great right?
+Even “happy” events can trigger grief/acceptance.
+Marriage, childbirth, buying a home, etc. “should” feel great, right?
 Not always.
 With events like these, comes great responsibility too.
 So, you may not understand your melancholy.
-But, if you resist (instead of accept) the responsibility or ignore the things you’ve lost, your subconscious will work to destroy them.
+But, if you resist the responsibility or ignore the things you’ve lost – like freedom, time alone, lack of financial obligations – your subconscious will work to destroy the “happy” things.

-It’s not easy being a grown up, but if you can, not only, accept your circumstance, but focus on what you’re grateful for – every day – you’ll be MUCH happier person.
+It’s not easy being a grown up, but if you can accept your circumstances and focus on what you’re grateful for – every single day – you’ll be a MUCH happier person.

 Case in point, my sister died a couple of weeks ago.
 I could choose grief, acceptance or… gratitude.
 I choose the later, and when I think of her (which is ALL the time), I smile knowing how much we loved and appreciated each other.
 How lucky is that?
 I LOVED someone for their entire life!
 What a gift.
 And, what a wicked sense of humor she had.
 Even in death, memories of her make me giggle.